 The aim of Industry 4 is to create a smart factory, combining the intelligence offered by IT systems with automation.

-Remote I/O devices provide a way to make that IoT connection and take a step towards Industry 4.
-Brainboxes make a number of devices that can connect to just about anything and get information out to the network or cloud.
-Understanding how simple data capture can take us from machine to insight can demystify Industry 4 and provide ways to start tackling it.
+Remote I/O devices provide a way to make that IoT connection and take the first step towards Industry 4.
+Brainboxes manufactures a range of devices in the UK that connect to just about any machine so you can transfer data and information to your IT network or a Cloud Service.

 Here is the way Brainboxes pictures the journey from the machine level to Industry 4 insight and beyond: